Board of Directors

 Paul’s wife Debby is the Chief Investment Officer of Wellesley College.
-Their daughter Liz studies at Columbia University after participating in Thinking Beyond Borders’ inaugural trip in 2008-2009.
-Their son Stephen is at Roxbury Latin School in Boston.
+Their daughter Liz was on Thinking Beyond Borders’ inaugural trip in 2008-2009.
+She then graduated from Columbia University and works for McKinsey & Co. in Boston.
+Their son Stephen is at Carleton College in Minnesota.
 Paul travels often, for both business and pleasure.
-Having grown up without television (and continuing the tradition) Paul likes to read and enjoys outdoor activities.
+Having grown up without television Paul likes to read and enjoys outdoor activities.

 All roads in Robin’s life lead to co-founding Thinking Beyond Borders.
 Born and raised near San Francisco, he discovered at an early age that youth can affect the disparities and challenges of our world.
 Robin also learned the need to truly understand a problem before proactive changes can be made.
 He sees Thinking Beyond Borders as the actualization of those lessons.